All Episodes

 And there's no compromise with them.

-There's there's no there's no the days of the usual day at the office where, okay, the Republicans lost the election, so the Democrats are in power, and we're gonna work with them and we'll get the power back someday, and so on.
+There's no days of the usual day at the office where, okay, the Republicans lost the election, so the Democrats are in power, and we're going to work with them, and we'll get the power back someday.

 There's nothing worth trying to reshape so it's not as bad.